MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-visibility.md

 ### Use case 1: An inventory planner wants operational visibility

-To get operational visibility, an inventory planner will follow these steps:
+To get operational visibility, an inventory planner follows these steps:

 1. In the left navigation pane, under **Demand planning**, select **Operational visibility**.
 The **Onhand Query** page appears.
 Queries are defined on the left side of the page, and the results appear on the right side.
 1. If you're using Intelligent Order Management without Dynamics 365 Supply Chain Management, the **Organization ID** field is automatically set to the Dataverse organization ID.
 If dual-write is enabled in Finance, you must enter the **Company ID** value in this field.